 Bicycle rentals and city tours can be arranged by the staff.
 Free maps are also available from the tour desk (ask them how to get the most delicious street food or anything they can recommend).
 They also offer currency exchange in this hostel, more convenient if you need to exchange some of your money to pesos.

 Enjoy the grill and the drinks from the bar.
 Or maybe plan that day trip for tomorrow.
-El Viajero Cartagena really knows what you need as a traveler.
+Viajero Hostel Cartagena really knows what you need as a traveler.